learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 // ^ Note that in the above, JavaScript coerces the number 1 to the string "1"
 ```

-In the examples above, you may have noticed that there's also something inside the parentheses in the function _declaration_: `function sayHelloTo(firstName)`.
+In the example above, you may have noticed that there's also something inside
+the parentheses in the function _declaration_: `function sayHelloTo(firstName)`.
 This is called the **parameter**, in this case `firstName`.
-A **parameter** is a placeholder that stores whatever value gets passed in as an **argument**.
-For example, when we run the function call `sayHelloTo('Isabel')`, the value of the argument, 'Isabel', gets stored in the parameter `firstName`.
-Then, inside the function body, we access that value by using the parameter name, interpolate it into the string, and log the string to the terminal.
+A **parameter** is a
+placeholder that stores whatever value gets passed in as an **argument**.
+For
+example, when we run the function call `sayHelloTo('Isabel')`, the value of the
+argument, 'Isabel', gets stored in the parameter `firstName`.
+Then, inside the
+function body, we access that value by using the parameter name, interpolate it
+into the string, and log the string to the terminal.

-Defining a parameter in our function declaration ensures that the argument gets stored as a local, function-level variable that's available anywhere in the function body.
-We access the value simply by using the name of the parameter that it's stored in.
+Defining a parameter in our function declaration ensures that the argument gets
+stored as a local, function-level variable that's available anywhere in the
+function body.
+We access the value simply by using the name of the parameter
+that it's stored in.

-Essentially, the arguments are the actual values that we pass to the function, and the parameters are the named references where we store those passed-in values.
-An argument can be any JavaScript expression - any piece of JavaScript code that evaluates to a value - from something as simple as `5` or `'Avi'` to something as complex as an entire function.
+Essentially, the arguments are the actual values that we pass to the function,
+and the parameters are the named references where we store those passed-in
+values.
+An argument can be any JavaScript expression - any piece of JavaScript
+code that evaluates to a value &mdash; from something as simple as `5` or
+`'Avi'` to something as complex as an entire function.

 Note that we can only access parameters within the body of the function.
+Try
-Try adding `console.log(firstName)` to the end of the `index.js` and running the code.
-You should see a `ReferenceError` telling you that `firstName` is not defined.
+adding `console.log(firstName)` to the end of the `index.js` and running the
+code.
+You should see a `ReferenceError` telling you that `firstName` is not
+defined.

 ### Saying something new

 What if we want to say something other than "Hello"?
-Well, we can move the greeting to a parameter as well:
+Well, we can move the
+greeting to a parameter as well:

 ```js
 function say(greeting, firstName) {